Parsifal and Race

 in 2000) Gutman's ideas -- and those who have accepted them without question -- look even more ridiculous than they did before.

-n the program notes referred to at the start of this article, Dieter David Scholz
+n the program notes referred to at the start of this article, Dieter David Scholz states

-influence on Parsifal was exactly zero.
+on Parsifal was exactly zero.

-he idea that Parsifal is a work about (and even advocating) exclusivity
+he idea that Parsifal is a work about (and even advocating) exclusivity -- a

-of Parsifal we see and hear about a community in stagnation and decay.
+Parsifal we see and hear about a community in stagnation and decay.
 The king, Amfortas, who is both

 temporal and spiritual leader of the community, has commanded that his knights should stay within his domain, rather than venture out into the world, where